-As one of the most important enzymes, lipase can catalyze reactions such as lipolysis, ester exchange and synthesis.
+As one of the most important enzymes, application of lipase enzyme is more commmon.
+Lipase can catalyze reactions such as lipolysis, ester exchange and synthesis.
 It is widely used in industries such as oil and fat processing, food, medicine, and daily chemicals.
 Different types of lipase enzymes from different sources have different catalytic characteristics and activity.

 You can find applications of lipase enzyme in various industries, including food, biofuel, detergents, and animal feed.

 Act as flavor development agent in butter and margarine

 Lipase In Your Daily Life